Scientific: Acacia aneura

 Light: Full sun

-Soil: Mulga is tolerant of alkaline soils, although the phyllodes sometimes yellow in soils of high alkalinity.
-Chelate micronutrient fertilizers will correct this problem quickly but a rarely required.
+Soil: Mulga is tolerant of alkaline soils, although the phyllodes sometimes turn yellow in Phoenix in wet soils of high alkalinity.
+Chelated micronutrient fertilizers or reducing the amounts and frequency of supplemental water will correct this problem quickly.

 Watering: Mulga needs little additional water from irrigation after establishment.
-It certainly requires no supplemental water during the winter months and only every one to two weeks during the summer to sustain it's great performance in Phoenix.
-More frequent irrigations will dramatically increase the growth rate and eventual size of mulga.
+It certainly requires no supplemental water during the winter months and only every one to two weeks during the summer to sustain its great performance in Phoenix.
+More frequent irrigations will dramatically increase its growth rate (producing an open and rank crown architecture) and eventual larger size.

 Pruning: Very little needed except to give shape and to raise the crown in situations where a small upright tree form is desired.

-Propagation: Seed, acid or mechanical scarification needed.
-Semi hardwood cuttings are successful during the summer months only.
+Propagation: Fresh, ripened seed will germinate readily after acid or mechanical scarification.
+Semi-hardwood cuttings can be rooted successful during the summer months only.

-Additional comments: This is a tough (a la the pirate "Arrrrrrrr") large background shrub or small tree for xeric landscapes and/or restricted urban spaces because of it's drought stress and heat stress tolerance.
+Additional comments: This is a tough (a la the pirate "Arrrrrrrr") large background shrub or small tree for xeric landscapes and/or restricted urban spaces because of its drought and heat stress tolerance.